Interactivity

-Across the many fields concerned with interactivity, including information science, computer science, human-computer interaction, communication, and industrial design, there is little agreement over the meaning of the term "interactivity", but most definitions are related to interaction between users and computers and other machines through a user interface.
+Across the many fields concerned with interactivity, including information science, computer science, human-computer interaction, communication, and industrial design, there is little agreement over the meaning of the term "interactivity".
+However, most definitions are related to interaction between users and computers and other machines through a user interface.
 Interactivity can however also refer to interaction between people.
 It nevertheless usually refers to interaction between people and computers – and sometimes to interaction between computers – through software, hardware, and networks.

 Multiple views on interactivity exist.
 In the "contingency view" of interactivity, there are three levels: